anttesoriero/Language-Learning-Python/README.md

 For the python group, fall 2019 Programming Languages class, [Dr. Nancy Tinkham](http://elvis.rowan.edu/~nlt/), at Rowan University.
 The purpose of these assignments is to learn a new programming language.

+#### -- Note --
+This repository will most likely be updated to be more than just Python projects.
+I feel these are very good basic programs to do in all the languages I know, and more I want to learn, this way I can keep practicing in my free time.
+As time goes on, I will be adding more of these projects in different langauges, to their respective directories.

+Also, I may add more basic programs for each language if I find more cool ones to do.
+I have already started doing the ["FizzBuzz Problem"](https://github.com/anttesoriero/FizzBuzz), which ***may*** be migrated to this repository later.

 ## Assignments
 ### 1. Beginner's program
 ###### Status: Complete (9-Oct-19)